razuf/apa/README.md

 The 'scale' of an ApaNumber is the count of decimal digits in the fractional part, to the right of the decimal point.
 So the number 123.456 has a precision of 6 and a scale of 3.
 A scale of 0 will effect as Integer.

-scale < 0 f.e. (-1) - no touch on decimal point, when it is there or not - with a limit of 321 if its unlimited/periodic flow of numbers like 10/3 = 0.333333 - if you want more precise value after the decimal point you can overwrite it with an explicit value for scale scale == 0 - always integer -> 1.1 will be 1 scale > 0 - always make a decimal point at scale behind the result -> 1 with scale of 3 will be 1.000
+scale < 0 (default -1) - no touch on decimal point, when it is there or not - with a limit of 321 if its unlimited/periodic flow of numbers like 10/3 = 0.333333... - if you want more digits after the decimal point you can overwrite it with an explicit value for scale > 0 see below scale == 0 - always integer -> "1.1" with a scale of 0 will be "1" scale > 0 - always make a decimal point with the amount of scale  -> "1" with scale of 3 will be "1.000"

 precision <= 0 - means no touch at the precision - arbitrary precision as possible maybe limited by scale precision > 0 - the total count of significant digits in the whole number - if the precision is less then the real significant digits it will be replaced by 0 without rounding: 123.456 with a precision of 5 will be returned as 123.450